 Efforts to establish standards for author authority continue.
 Here are some of the major efforts currently underway:

 ORCID, Open Researcher and Contributor ID -- A community-based effort by nearly 300 organizations representing some 40 countries to create a registry database of persistent, unique identifiers for individual researchers, allowing for transparent linking between the ORCID registry, other identification databases and scholarly publications, including articles, books, grants and patents.
-Participating institutions include research institutions, publishers, research funders, scholarly societies, data repositories, and third party entities, among others.
-Researchers can register for their own ORCID ID.
+Boston College is an ORCID member institution.
+Learn more about ORCID and its benefits to you in our ORCID at BC guide or register at bc.edu/orcid.

 ISNI, International Standard Name Identifier, is an International Standards Organization standard (ISO 27729) providing authoritative identity for public entities in public databases.
 It is notably different from ORCID in that it is not limited to scholarly work, but embraces all areas of creative contribution (writers, artists, creators, performers, researchers, producers, publishers, aggregators, and more).
 ISNI, like other ISO standards, including ISBN (International Standard Book Number) and DOI (Digital Object Identifier), carry global recognition.
 The ISNI identifier is a 16-digit number.
 Individuals can register for an ISNI.

 VIAF, Virtual International Authority File, is an international cooperative effort amongst nearly two dozen national (and smaller) libraries to facilitate unambiguous identification through linking of author and individual authority records across major bibliographic databases and languages, worldwide.